Highland Archaeology Festival

 Celebrating Highland Archaeology, History and Heritage

-The festival is provided by the Highland Council and runs over two weeks each October to celebrate the heritage of the Highlands from earliest settlers to modern times, below ground and above.
+The festival is provided by the Highland Council and runs over 3 weeks each late September/October to celebrate the heritage of the Highlands from earliest settlers to modern times, below ground and above.
 Whether you are a seasoned archaeologist or a complete beginner, the festival will let you explore an amazing range of places and collections.
 There’s something to suit everyone and many of the events are free!